momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

 | **F3 / Tab** | Show squad members 5–8 |
 | **F11** | VR on/off for this session |
 | **F12** | Recenter (also brings the menu back in front of you) |

+### Compact HUD
+Radar, armour and weapon boxes sit together, smaller, at the bottom-right of your view.
+Hold the left controller beside your head with the stick **DOWN** for 3 s to move them: view corner → inside of the right wrist → inside of the left wrist.
+Subtitles and messages stay in front of you. `[Render] UiCluster=0` in `EDF6VR.ini` restores the full-size HUD.

 ### 8-player co-op
 Press **F2** on the room menu to switch 8-player rooms on or off (shown at the bottom left).